arungudelli/python.shiksha/content/en/tips/difference-str-and-repr.md

 ## Introduction

-_Strings_ play a very key role in python and are useful in almost any algorithmic code that we write in python and therefore knowing in depth about the representation of strings on the interpreter basis becomes important for you.
+_Strings_ play a very key role in Python and are useful in almost any algorithmic code that we write in Python and therefore knowing in depth about the representation of strings on the interpreter basis becomes important for you.

 Inbuilt classes and methods for strings already work with, `__str__` and `__repr__` , but it becomes important for us a s a user to use them in our user-defined classes, object and methods so that we can provide the work in a more optimized and clean way.